 Documentation and Recordkeeping

 As time passes, your detailed memories about a transaction event can become unreliable — or sometimes be altogether forgotten.
 Having written observations created at the time an event occurred will mostly be regarded as reliable evidence.
-In fact, in the case of litigation, contemporaneous memoranda are given credence.
+In fact, in the case of litigation, contemporaneous memoranda are often accepted as a true record of events.

 DEFINITION: Contemporaneous memorandum or documentation – a note written at the time of an event and stored in your file.

 You should keep a file for each transaction or significant client event.
-Because you cannot anticipate problems that might arise in the future, proper documentation of any action taken at the time it happened is always a good first line of defense against liability.
+Because you cannot anticipate problems that might arise in the future, proper documentation of any action taken at the time an event happens is always a good first line of defense against liability.

 Here are some suggestions for developing defensive recordkeeping practices and procedures: